 - Municipality provides a letter of support after looking at the viability of the information provided by the applicant.
 Being given PRs, not just work visas.
 8 Municipalities signed up.
-Not one of the first ones, which may be good as the first applicants are getting a lot of applicants and it's not that clear so they are contacting GoA instead of municipalities now.
+Not one of the first ones, which may be good as the first applicants are getting a lot of applicants and it's not that clear so they are contacting GoA instead of Municipalities now.
 People are using it to get PRs so need to do checks.
-Are there guarantees- municipality is not on the hook.
-Provincial government is sort of their sponsor.
-Through CAEP, working on a plan to see who is looking for what (businesses etc), doing a needs assessment etc to introduce EDOs with positive candidates. - Are any business types limited?
-Not that Christopher knows of- they just need to be starting a new business or buying a business.
+Are there guarantees Municipality is not on the hook.
+Provincial Government is their sponsor.
+Through CAEP, working on a plan to see who is looking for what (businesses etc), doing a Needs Assessment etc to introduce EDOs with positive candidates. - Are any business types limited?
+Not that Christopher knows of they only need to be starting a new business or buying a business.
 Could be revenue generating condos to stores etc, likely small businesses.
-Bigger ones go through different channels.
+Bigger businesses go through different channels.
 Are there safeguards so things don't go awry?
 Municipality doesn't have any timelines, should be hands-on business owners.

-- 3.2 Letter of Support BOLT Transit - Conversation item.
+3.2 Letter of Support - BOLT Transit

+- Conversation item.
 BOLT transit nearing completion of a two year pilot project.
-Through Covid there has been an uptick of ridership.
-Reached out to by EAgle Builders, is there a possibility that it could stop at their building?
-Hve commuters from RD, Lacombe that share rides, take taxis etc. Also talking to RDP.
+Through Covid there has been an increase in ridership.
+Reached out to by Eagle Builders, there is a possibility that it could stop at their building?
+Have commuters from RD, Lacombe that share rides, take taxis etc. Also talking to RDP.
 Administration is making recommendations to go into another pilot.
 Would EDTAC provide a letter of support?
-There is a benefit.
-Will talk to other businesses in industrial areas.
-Staying on the North end, Lacombe won't participate.
+There is a benefit, Will talk to other businesses in industrial areas.
+Staying on the North end.
+Lacombe won't participate.
 Is there a benefit for BOLT to go to RDP?
 Taking it out of service for a min of 30 min.
-Could be a second bus running for 2 hours in AM and PM peak times.
-It's only a van so it can't take a bunch of workers.
-Eagle Builders is willing to let BOLt use property for a stop.
-Modelling would say where optimal routes are, spoken to Eagle to see shifts etc. Was there a provincial grant initially?
+Could be a second bus running for 2 hours in am and pm peak times.
+It's only a van so it can't take a lot of workers.
+Eagle Builders is willing to let BOLT use property for a stop.
+Modelling would say where optimal routes are, spoke to Eagle to see shifts etc. Was there a provincial grant initially?
 There was originally a grant due to it being a regional transit system.
 Not currently spending grant money, it's part of the budget now.
-Wouldn't qualify now but are applying for anything Town can.
+Wouldn't qualify now but are applying for anything the Town can.
 Pick up for Bulldogs events and other events?
 Would need a second bus.
 Could be a shuttle back and forth to IGA or other parking.
-Would EAgle Builders sponsor it?
+Would Eagle Builders sponsor it?
 Talking about it, might pay for shelter, depends on how it impacts recruitment.
 Eagle has 500 employees, probably 1000 over there.
 Hard to say what ridership would be.
 Bus will be parked at events etc to raise awareness.
-Have a access to larger buses through Prairie Buslines.
-A letter will be prepared fir the chair to sign. - Member Melton moved to provide a letter of support MOTION CARRIED.
+Have a access to larger buses through Prairie Bus lines.
+A letter will be prepared for the chair to - Member Melton moved to provide a letter of support MOTION CARRIED.